 If your child has missed their flu vaccination please call us on 0300 323 0032 or email firstname.lastname@example.org to book an appointment at one of our community sessions being held across the county throughout this term and the school holidays.

-We deliver the nasal flu vaccination programme to all schools in Somerset between October and December every year.
+We deliver the nasal flu vaccination programme to all schools in Somerset in the winter months.
 We also hold community based clinics to make sure we vaccinate as many children as possible.

 Flu – what is it?

 Flu can be a very unpleasant illness in children, with serious complications such as bronchitis and pneumonia.
 Annual immunisation give important protection to your child and helps reduce the spread of flu to their friends, families and the wider community, protecting younger siblings, grandparents and others who are at increased risk of becoming seriously ill from flu.

 The flu vaccine currently used in schools is called Fluenz Tetra and is given by a quick and simple spray up the nose, it is painless and there are no needles involved.

 Fluenz Tetra may not be suitable for all children who are eligible for the flu vaccine.
 For children who can’t have Fluenz Tetra they will be invited to have an injectable inactivated influenza vaccine at their GP Practice.

 Fluenz Tetra should not be given to your child or adolescent if they:

 - are under 24 months or 18 years or older have had a confirmed anaphylactic reaction to a previous dose of flu vaccine or any component of the vaccine